5 Tips To Support Your Kid’s Immunity During Change Of Weather

 1. Micronutrients Give ‘Macro’ Immunity:

 Nutritional deficiencies in your child affect the immune system negatively.
 According to many research studies, poor micronutrient status in the body is linked to a weak immune system in children.
 In fact, poor immune response is the earliest sign of micronutrient deficiency.
 This is because the immune system needs a continuous supply of micronutrients, such as iron, folic acid, vitamins A, B, C, D, E, and K, Selenium, and Copper, among others, for immune cell regeneration.
-Adding green leafy vegetables, fruit, nuts, dairy products, pulses and whole grains through preparations which are interesting and tasty, will attract your child in a good way to meet the nutrient requirements.
+Adding green leafy vegetables, fruit, nuts, dairy products, pulses and whole grains through preparations which are interesting and tasty, will attract your child in a good way to meet the nutrient requirements1.

 2. Say Nutritional Supplementation:

 Children have high nutritional requirements to aid their rapid physical and mental growth.
 As per United Nations Subcommittee on Nutrition, most children fail to meet 100 percent of their daily requirements for micronutrients through normal diet.
 Don’t panic – read on.
 Supplementing and adding value to the regular diet through fortified health drinks, such as Horlicks, helps meet your child’s nutrient needs easily.
-Along with the goodness of milk, malted wheat and barley and 23 vital nutrients, Horlicks now comes laden with the goodness of nutrients like Vitamin D and Selenium to give your child the much-needed immunity support.
+Along with the goodness of milk, malted wheat and barley and 23 vital nutrients, Horlicks now comes laden with the goodness of nutrients like Vitamin D and Selenium to give your child the much-needed immunity support2.

 3. Load Up On ‘D’ Sunshine Vitamin:

 Low levels of Vitamin D in the body, one of the most essential nutrients for healthy skeletal growth and immunity building, has been strongly linked to increased predisposition to infections.
 Seasonal variations in Vitamin D status have, in fact, a significant bearing on the rate of infection.
 This is because Vitamin D has a role to play in immune cell multiplication, differentiation and production of anti-bodies.
-During monsoons or the cold season, your child is less exposed to sunlight, one of the richest sources of the nutrient, leading to insufficiency of Vitamin D. It thus becomes imperative that you supplement your child’s diet with dietary supplements and health food drinks, such as Horlicks.
+During monsoons or the cold season, your child is less exposed to sunlight, one of the richest sources of the nutrient, leading to insufficiency of Vitamin D. It thus becomes imperative that you supplement your child’s diet with dietary supplements and health food drinks, such as Horlicks3.

 4. Increase Their Playtime:

 Encouraging your child to indulge in some physical activity and exercise gives a boost to their immune system.
 Being physically active has been shown to have a positive effect on children’s immunity through reduction in inflammatory substances and increase in non-inflammatory substances.
-So, let your child play games, run and jump around, in the process fortifying them with the ability to ward off harmful infections.
+So, let your child play games, run and jump around, in the process fortifying them with the ability to ward off harmful infections4.

 5. Inculcate Good Hygiene Practices: